Exponential Family Model-Based Reinforcement Learning via Score Matching: Problem statement

 The goal of the agent is to maximize their cumulative rewards through interactions with the MDP.
 Concretely, in our model-based setting the agent knows the reward function $r$ and that the transition model $\P$ lies in some model class $\calP$, and they want to pick policies every episode to minimize \textbf{regret}, which we formally define later on.

-Now we define the value function and action-value function which will be central to our results.
+Now we define the value function and action-value function.
 For every policy $\pi$, we can define a \textbf{value function} $V_{\P, h}^\pi: \calS \mapsto \R$, which is the expected value of the cumulative future rewards when the agent plays policy $\pi$ starting from state $s$ in step $h$, and the world transitions according to $\P$.
 In this paper, we include $\P$ in the subscript since we will analyze value functions for different models; if clear from context, we will drop the subscript $\P$.
 Specifically, we have:

 Similarly, we define the \textbf{action-value} functions $Q_{\P,h}^\pi(s,a): \calS\times \calA \mapsto \R$ to be the expected value of cumulative rewards starting from a state-action pair in step $h$, following $\pi$ afterwards: